Beginner’s Guide to the GSA Contract Get the Guide Now

 GSA Office of Inspector General (OIG) audits are intended to determine if any non-compliance should result in refunds, retroactive price reductions, permanent price reductions, and/or a change in the Basis of Award customer.

 Traditionally, OIG audits focus primarily on non-compliance with Commercial Sales Practices, Basis of Award, and the Price Reductions Clause.
-If your contract is opted in to TDR, it eliminates all of these factors.
+With TDR no mandatory, all of these factors are eliminated.

 While the OIG can still audit compliance with other requirements, including prompt payment discounts, TAA, and labor category qualifications, TDR significantly reduces the scope of an audit.